The Bogomolov multiplier of finite simple groups: Abstract

 \section{Abstract}

-The subgroup of the Schur multiplier of a finite group $G$ consisting of all cohomology classes whose restriction to any abelian subgroup of $G$ is zero is called the Bogomolov multiplier of $G$.
-We prove that if $G$ is quasisimple or almost simple, its Bogomolov multiplier is trivial.
+{} The subgroup of the Schur multiplier of a finite group $G$ consisting of all cohomology classes whose restriction to any abelian subgroup of $G$ is zero is called the Bogomolov multiplier of $G$.
+We prove that if $G$ is quasisimple or almost simple, its Bogomolov multiplier is trivial except for the case of certain covers of $PSL(3,4)$.